 There is no indication in the record that the Respondent has marks or other intellectual property rights in any sign corresponding to the applied-for gTLD <.mail> string.
-The Respondent has submitted that the application for the new gTLD itself gives rise to intellectual property rights, but the Panel does not agree with that proposition.

 (vii) Whether and to what extent the Respondent has been commonly known by the sign corresponding to the gTLD, and if so, whether any purported or likely use of the gTLD by the Respondent is consistent therewith and bona fide.